 It’s equally important that the hook gap remain open as well.

-It’s a habit for many anglers to deep hook baits or buries the hook as deep as they can with the bait and fill as much of the hook up as possible.
+It’s a habit for many anglers to deep hook baits or bury the hook as deep as they can with the bait and fill as much of the hook up as possible.
 You might have even heard that you need to cover the hook point because the fish will see it and not bite.

 This is an old wives tale with absolutely no truth behind it (at least with catfish).